-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 The A99 II's flash sync speed is 1/250 sec.

-The camera gets its power from the NP-FM500H, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the NP-FM500H (here at amazon), which is a rechargeable Lithium-Ion power pack.